karakurai/visual_inspection/README.md

 Because MIT license, you can use it for commercial purposes and modify the source code.
 ![app screen](images/app_screen.png)

+## Application features
+ - Works on a PC without GPU.
+ - Works with an inexpensive webcam (no need for expensive camera).
+ - Inspection supports both conventional AI and deep learning-based AI.
+ - AI model creation with no-code is realized by using ADFI.
+ - Capable of pre-processing more than 10 types of images (Grayscaling, edge extraction, mask processing, etc.).
+ - Multiple AIs can simultaneously inspect (double check).
+ - By using multiple cameras, the top and sides of an object can be inspected simultaneously.

 # Quick & easy start
 ## 1) Install
 Clone this repository and install the libraries(numpy, opencv-python, Pillow, kivy, kivymd) in a Python>=3.7.0 environment.